AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/steering-options/keya-motor.md

 ![image](../img/keya-connector-pinout.png)

-You’ll be powering 12V to pin 1, and GND to pin2 - and don’t power this through the AOG board!
-Put it on its own supply with a big huge “OFF!” switch for safety.
+You’ll be powering 12V to pin 1, and GND to pin2, however, do not power this through the AOG board as this will be too many amps for the board and will likely damage it!
+Instead put it on its own power supply, ideally with it's own fuse and with a big huge “OFF!” switch for safety.

 Pin 6 (CANH) goes to pin 16 on ampseal and pin 7 (CANL) goes to pin 17.